christian-posta/apollo-openwire-examples/jms-example-transaction/readme.md

 ## Overview

-This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo This example does basic publish-subscribe messaging using Topics
+This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo

+This example demos using JMS transactions

 ## Prereqs